 Paestum Campania, Italy Travel Guide

 Transportation to Salerno, Pompeii, Naples, Agropoli, and Velia is by direct regional train from Paestum station, often the most convenient and cost-effective.
 For the Amalfi Coast, take a train to Salerno, then a single ferry or SITA Sud bus from Salerno's port or bus station.
-Driving the Amalfi Coast road can be difficult because of narrow roads, heavy traffic, and limited parking.
+Driving the Amalfi Coast road can be difficult because of tight roads, heavy traffic, and scarce parking.
 Many local companies offer private tours or transfers for convenience, especially for groups.

 Paestum's surroundings include beautiful natural landscapes and outdoor activity opportunities.

 Numerous sandy beaches stretch along the Paestum coastline, extending south into the Cilento.
 Many of these beaches feature clear waters and fewer crowds than those on the Amalfi Coast.
 Look for those near Santa Maria di Castellabate or Palinuro.
-The countryside around Paestum, dotted with buffalo farms and olive groves, provides beautiful settings for gentle drives, cycling, or enjoying peaceful agriarts scenery.
+The countryside around Paestum, dotted with buffalo farms and olive groves, provides beautiful locations for gentle drives, cycling, or enjoying peaceful agriarts scenery.

-Discover historical and cultural sites beyond Paestum's immediate vicinity.
+Uncover historic and cultural sites beyond Paestum's immediate vicinity.

 A significant ancient Greek site south of Paestum, known for its philosophical school and the well-preserved Porta Rosa (Rose Gate), an unique example of a Greek arch.